World Cup Now: Iran win takes pressure off USA - NewsBreak

 Related

-USA vs Iran prediction: How will World Cup 2022 fixture play out?
+USA vs Iran prediction: How will World Cup 2022 fixture play out today?

 USA play Iran in a Group B decider at the Qatar World Cup with both nations buoyed by their last games in the tournament.
 The United States defended admirably to hold England to a goalless draw to sit on two points from two matches.
 While Iran moved up to second in the group after a thrilling victory over Wales, with both goals in the 2-0 win coming in stoppage time.“Make no mistake about it, this is a knockout game for both teams, so it’s going to be a high-level intensity,” head coach Gregg Berhalter said.
 “I love what Iran’s...